GitHubUser82/chip8-c/README.md

 A 0 B F
 ```

-Modern CHIP-8 interpreters use the 16 keys in the upper-right section of a standard keyboard to emulate the original hexadecimal keypad.
+Modern CHIP-8 interpreters use the 16 keys in the upper-left section of a standard keyboard to emulate the original hexadecimal keypad.

 For a QWERTY keyboard, these are:
 ```